 top of page

-• Writer's pictureLashes & Love from NOLA
+Writer's pictureLashes & Love from NOLA

 5 Things You Should NEVER Put on Your Skin

-No, you should not put coconut oil on your face
+No, you should not put coconut oil on your face.

 Do you know that meme with the cringe-worthy face that looks like it actually hurt her to hear whatever they said?
-Estheticians make this face too.
-Let me tell you the things that make us go “insert cringe emoji” I’m totally spilling the tea – this is not a sugar-coated post.

 1. Coconut Oil.

-Apply to the split ends on your hair, NOT your face.
-It's simply too heavy.
-It can cause pimples, blackheads, clogged pores and a dull complexion.
-If you’re thinking it’s a great night time treatment, think again, it's most likely that you will be waking up to a breakout than moisturized skin.
+If you’re thinking it’s a great night time treatment, think again, it's highly likely that you will be waking up to a breakout, not moisturized skin.
 "But it has anti-bacterial benefits!"
-So does Dial Soap and I don’t recommend you layering that on your skin overnight either.
+Yeah, so does Dial Soap and I don’t recommend you layering that on your skin overnight either.

 Bottom line: It’s comedogenic.